Launching Kernels#

 ../_images/launch-lifecycle.svg

 The kernel launch lifecycle.
-The host initializes a context, loads the PTX module, configures the grid, and launches via cuda_launch! (which handles steps 3-5 in one call).
+The host initializes a context, loads the device module, configures the grid, and launches via a typed method.
 The GPU scheduler dispatches blocks to SMs.#

 use cuda_core::{CudaContext, DeviceBuffer, LaunchConfig};